S89219/-giskard-892-/README.md

   <img width='600' src="readme/design_partner.png">
 </p>

-If you are interested to join our Design Partner program, drop us a line at hello@giskard.ai. ❗️The final entry date is September 2022 ❗️
+If you are interested in joining our Design Partner program, drop us a line at hello@giskard.ai.

+❗️ The final entry date is September 2022 ❗️

 <br />